evaafi/liquidation-bot/README.md

 ### **Participation Details**

 🌍 **A Global Invitation**:
-We cordially invite developers, DeFi enthusiasts, and innovative minds worldwide to:
+Developers and DeFi enthusiasts worldwide are invited to:

+- Create innovative Liquidation Bots for the Evaa ecosystem.
+- Build unique utilities on top of TON (The Open Network) protocols.

+🔗 **Engage and Innovate**:
+Participate in the **Evaa Hackathon** and:

+- Dive into the world of TON DeFi, exploring and creating solutions.
-- Engage with the global open-source community.
+- Connect with peers and the Evaa team in the **Protocol Hub**.
-- Flaunt your DeFi expertise and craftsmanship through the **Evaa Hackathon**.
+- Connect with other builders in the **Evaa Buidl**.

-🔗 **Deep Dive into DeFi**:
-Are you eager to unravel the intricacies of DeFi and the innovative Evaa protocol?
-Join the vibrant discussions, share your creativity, and gain insights on the **Protocol Hub**.
-Connect directly with the Evaa core team and join the evolution.

-🚀 **Join the Movement**:
-Seize this golden opportunity to influence the future of finance.
-Immerse yourself, contribute, and establish meaningful connections.
-Be part of the next big leap in DeFi with our Evaa Protocol Hub: [Evaa Telegram](https://t.me/EvaaProtocolHub)
+Join the movement at the Evaa Protocol Hub: [Evaa Telegram](https://t.me/EvaaProtocolHub).
+Join devs at the Evaa Buidl: [Evaa BUIDL](https://t.me/evaabudidl).

 ---

 ## Hackathon Prizes

 ### Prizes Breakdown
-The hackathon is not only a platform to showcase your skills and creativity but also a chance to win substantial rewards.
 Here's a detailed look at the prizes being offered:

 #### EVAA Liquidation Bot Competition
 - **Prize Pool:** $3,000